CarlOmega/slotless/README.md

 # Slotless
 Slotless plugin to disable equipment and inventory

+## Quick Start
+1. Create a fresh UIM members account
+2. Once you spawn in Lumbridge drop and unequip everything
+3. Run to witches house (start the quest to the point of getting the door key)
+4. Drop trick 27 door keys and fill inventory
+5. Enable plugin and tele to Lumbridge

 ## Inspiration
 Inspired from snowflake accounts such as [RichardTape - Settled](https://www.youtube.com/watch?v=2Jk8e59-Jlo) and building on the work from [Adam](https://github.com/Adam-/runelite-plugins/tree/item-filler), I wanted to play a new game mode that is challenging but not completely locked down.
 I have a background as a developer so I thought I would give the Runelite Plugin space a go.

 ## Description
 This plugin allows for an account to lock out both the inventory and equipment with bank filler like items.
-Currently a placeholder item is needed (AL_KHARID_FLYER is the default) and items are needed in equipment slots to be able to replace with bank fillers.
+Currently, a placeholder item is needed (AL_KHARID_FLYER is the default) and items are needed in equipment slots to be able to replace with bank fillers.
 It also removes the equip/wear/weild options (most likely have forgotten some) which forces useless items until those slots are unlocked.

 This is made for UIM so there is a lot of bank interface weirdness can be expanded on later.